-Recently I began hearing about the many breweries popping up and new restaurants getting rave reviews.
+Recently I began hearing about the many breweries popping up in Oceanside and new restaurants getting rave reviews.
 I did a bit poking around and it turned out there was a cultural side to Oceanside too—including a surf museum and contemporary art museum.

 Okay, I was sold.
 It was time to give Oceanside a visit and see what all the talk was about!
 So, my husband and I ventured north on the 5 freeway for an overnight staycation in the city with the longest wooden pier on the West Coast.

-We checked in at the SpringHill Suites by Marriott located one block from the beach and the famous 1,954-foot pier.
+We started our Oceanside exploration by checking into the SpringHill Suites by Marriott located one block from the beach and the famous 1,954-foot pier.
 We wanted to make the most of our time in Oceanside and decided it would best be explored on bike.

 We rode up Pier View Way to our first stop; the Oceanside Museum of Art.
 The museum is unique in the fact that there are no permanent exhibits.
 All collections are on loan and the majority are from San Diego artists and collectors.

-I’m gluten free, so normally I have very limited options in a bakery, but was pleasantly surprised to find my all-time favorite dessert; crème brûlée.
+I’m gluten-free, so normally I have very limited options in a bakery, but was pleasantly surprised to find my all-time favorite dessert; crème brûlée.
 It was rich and delicious and just the mid-morning boost I needed.
 My husband opted for their most popular item, the ‘All Day Bun’.

 A short ride up Pier Way from the bakery, as you head back towards the ocean you’ll find the California Surf Museum.
 The museum offers up a lot more than just surf memorabilia and history.
 Many of the exhibits are on loan and temporary.

-The permanent display is a collection of surf boards showcasing how the sport has evolved.
-Showcasing boards from 1000 AD when surfing was brought to Hawaii from either The Marquesas or Tahiti, to surf legend George Freeth’s contribution and his tutelage of Duke Kahanamoku all the way to present day surfboards.
+The permanent display is a collection of surfboards showcasing how the sport has evolved.
+Showcasing boards from 1000 AD when surfing was brought to Hawaii from either The Marquesas or Tahiti, to surf legend George Freeth’s contribution and his tutelage of Duke Kahanamoku all the way to present-day surfboards.